Updated May 18, 2020

 This site has several volunteer moderators (“mods”) whose task it is to approve new discussions and enforce channel rules, and it’s often a thankless job.
 They come from various countries, backgrounds, genders and beliefs and provide their services at various times during the day, when their schedule permits.
 No single moderator can possibly review all of the thousands of comments posted on the site each day, so we rely on overlapping schedules to cover as many as possible.
 Members are encouraged to help out by flagging spam and inappropriate or offensive comments so that they will be brought to the attention of the mods.
 Moderators may, at their discretion, remove inappropriate comments and mete out temporary or permanent bans.
-In every case, they shall provide an explanation for doing so.
-You’ll see our moderators commenting in threads just like any other community poster.
+You’ll see our moderators commenting in threads just like any other community poster (“CP”).
 Mods who engage as CPs in a thread may no longer moderate that particular thread, so they must call upon another moderator to step in.
 This is to prevent any appearance of personal bias, particularly when it comes to deleted comments.
 The application of rules can be subjective and moderators are authorized to use their best judgement, but CPs may not always agree.
-CPs who would like to dispute the closing of a discussion, the deletion of a comment or the conduct of a moderator are encouraged to start a discussion at our resolution channel, the Dawg House at the link below.
+CPs who would like to dispute the closing of a discussion, the deletion of a comment or the conduct of a moderator may send an email to firstname.lastname@example.org.
 Abuse of moderators (when moderating) will not be tolerated in any form, so if you are asked to move on, please do so, or face a temporary or permanent ban.

 Note about deletions: If you have thoughtfully crafted a lengthy comment that gets deleted, for example, because it contains a disallowed word or phrase, you can edit out the offending word(s) and reply back to the moderator who deleted it.
 If the edited comment passes muster, the moderator may, at his or her discretion, reinstate it.